 Of course, while many building projects are ideal candidates for modular construction, not every project will be a great fit.
 So, how should you decide?
 What is traditional construction versus modular construction, what are its benefits as opposed to traditional construction, and in what circumstances would modular construction not be the best fit?

 What Is Modular Construction, Anyway?

-Not everything in traditional construction is fully built onsite.
+Not everything in traditional construction is fully built on site.
 Pre-hung doors and windows, along with pre-wired and pre-plumbed appliances, can be shipped to the job site for easier installation.
 However, modular construction takes this idea to another level of efficiency.
-In a traditionally constructed building, for instance, walls are framed, sheet rocked, and anchored onsite.
-For a modular building, however, the entire structure is fully built in a factory, transported to your site, and then assembled together into one cohesive structure.
+In a traditionally constructed building, for instance, walls are framed, sheet rocked, and anchored on site.
+For a modular building, however, the entire structure is fully built in a factory, transported to your site, and then assembled together into one cohesive space.

 There are two main types of modular buildings: permanent and temporary.
 Permanent modular buildings are designed to stay on site for as long as the customer needs and can be indistinguishable from traditional construction.
 Temporary modular buildings, on the other hand, are assembled on your site, can be disassembled at a later date, and reassembled elsewhere.

 Modular construction comes in a variety of shapes and styles, including S-Plex expandable modular buildings, portable classrooms, mobile offices, and more.
 In addition, it’s possible to purchase, rent, or lease new and used modular buildings.

 The uniqueness of modular construction results in multiple clear advantages over traditional construction.
 And in some cases, modular construction is the only way to accomplish a specific construction project.

 Perhaps the largest individual advantage of modular construction over traditional construction is the speed at which it can be accomplished.
 Traditional construction requires a completely linear time period: Permits are acquired, the site and foundations are developed, and then the building is constructed.